eclipse-keyple/keyple-website/content/docs/developer-guide/distributed-application.md

 #### UC 5

-This use case requires to use the plugin [ObservableRemotePluginClient](#observableremotepluginclient).
+This use case requires to use the [Reader Server Side](#reader-server-side) configuration mode with the `ObservableRemotePluginClient` plugin.

 Use this mode if you don't plan to observe "remotely" the events related to the local reader (smart card insertion, removal, etc...).